Christianity in the Middle Ages: Mission to Great Moravia

-Conversion of the Serbs and Bulgarians
+Conversion of Bulgaria

-Methodius later went on to convert the Serbs.
-Some of the disciples, namely St. Kliment, St. Naum who were of noble Bulgarian descent and St. Angelaruis, returned to Bulgaria where they were welcomed by the Bulgarian Tsar Boris I who viewed the Slavonic liturgy as a way to counteract Greek influence in the country.
-Prior to Christianity, the majority of Bulgaria was Pagan.
-In 876, Tsar Boris I adopted Christianity from Constantinople, making it the official religion of Bulgaria.
-Shortly after, Boris I accepted many Christian missionaries into the country.
-At the time, the majority of the missionaries were Byzantines and Bulgarians.
-The conversion of Bulgaria was particularly painful and bloody as many people were converted through force.
-However, many continued to secretly worship their pagan gods.
-Constantinople and Rome contended to attract the powerful Bulgaria through the use of religion.
-After the split of the Eastern and Western churches in the 11th century, the Eastern church located in Constantinople took control of Bulgaria implementing Orthodox Christianity.
-Starting in the 14th century, the Ottomans conquered many places in the Balkans including Bulgaria, which led to many new forced and voluntary converts to Islam.
-Despite the constant warfare, the Christians and Muslims lived together in relative peace in Bulgaria.
-The two religious groups influenced each other's cultures and religious practices.core.ac.uk In a short time the disciples of Cyril and Methodius managed to prepare and instruct the future Slav Bulgarian clergy into the Glagolitic alphabet and the biblical texts and in AD 893, Bulgaria expelled its Greek clergy and proclaimed the Slavonic language as the official language of the church and the state.
+Some of the disciples, namely St. Kliment, St. Naum who were of noble Bulgarian descent and St. Angelaruis, returned to Bulgaria where they were welcomed by the energetic Bulgarian ruler Boris I who viewed the Slavonic liturgy as a way to counteract Greek influence in the country.
+Prior to Christianity, the majority of Bulgaria was pagan.
+In 864 Boris I adopted Christianity from Constantinople, making it the official religion of Bulgaria.
+Shortly after he gladly accepted the Christian missionaries into the country.
+In a short time the disciples of Cyril and Methodius managed to prepare and instruct the future Bulgarian clergy into the Glagolitic alphabet and the biblical texts and in AD 893, Bulgaria expelled its Greek clergy and proclaimed the Old Bulgarian (also called Old Church Slavonic) as the official language of the church and the state.
+This act had long lasting consequences for the culture of Bulgaria and many other Slavic speaking people, as it produced the Golden Age of Bulgaria and the development and spread of the Early Cyrillic alphabet and Medieval Bulgarian literature.

+Bulgarian church was almost always aligned with the Orthodox Christianity after the split of the Eastern and Western churches in 1050, with occasional and temporary decades long union with the Roman church during the reign of Kaloyan in the beginning of the 13th century.

 Conversion of the Rus'

-The success of the conversion of the Bulgarians facilitated the conversion of other East Slavic peoples, most notably the Rus', predecessors of Belarusians, Russians, and Ukrainians, as well as Rusyns.
-By the beginning of the eleventh century most of the pagan Slavic world, including Russia, Bulgaria and Serbia, had been converted to Byzantine Christianity.
+The success of the conversion of the Bulgarians facilitated the conversion of other Slavic peoples, most notably the East Slavic Kievan Rus, predecessor state of Belarus, Russia, and Ukrainia, as well as of the Rusyns.
+By the beginning of the eleventh century most of the pagan Slavic world, including Bulgaria, Serbia and Russia, had been converted to Byzantine Christianity.

 The traditional event associated with the conversion of Russia is the baptism of Vladimir of Kiev in 988, on which occasion he was also married to the Byzantine princess Anna, the sister of the Byzantine Emperor Basil II.
 However, Christianity is documented to have predated this event in the city of Kiev and in Georgia.

 Today the Russian Orthodox Church is the largest of the Orthodox Churches.